Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

 \subsubsection{Detection of Content Amplification}

 Coordinated actors may employ a variety of tactics to achieve their goals.
 A common tactic is to artificially amplify content on specific topics to create the appearance of widespread grassroots support and manipulate platforms' feed algorithms~\cite{mannocci2024detection,vishnuprasad2024tracking,Pacheco_2020}.
 To uncover content amplification, we construct a Text Similarity Network (TSN), where nodes represent users linked by the similarity of the content they share.
-This TSN is then employed to identify a subset of users exhibiting suspiciously coordinated behavior.
+This TSN is then employed to identify a subset of users exhibiting suspiciously high similarity, potentially indicating coordinated behavior \cite{pacheco2021uncovering}.

 The initial step in constructing the TSN involves preprocessing the raw data to ensure the results are meaningful.
 In line with standard practices~\cite{luceri2024unmasking}, we exclude retweets and remove punctuation, stopwords, emojis, URLs, as well as any content with fewer than four words.
-To capture the semantic nuances of the content, we embed all text data using the SentenceTransformer model \textit{stsb-xlm-r-multilingual}\footnote{\href{https://huggingface.co/sentence-transformers/stsb-xlm-r-multilingual}{https://huggingface.co/sentence-transformers/stsb-xlm-r-multilingual}}, and then calculate the average cosine similarity between pairs of users.
+To capture the semantic nuances of the content, we embed all text data using the SentenceTransformer model \textit{stsb-xlm-r-multilingual}\footnote{\href{huggingface.co/sentence-transformers/stsb-xlm-r-multilingual}{huggingface.co/sentence-transformers/stsb-xlm-r-multilingual}}, and then calculate the average cosine similarity between pairs of users.
 To avoid spurious correlations, we consider text similarity valid only if it occurs within a one-day sliding window.
 For each window, we calculate the text similarity between the shared content of user pairs, setting the edge weight in the TSN to the average similarity observed across all windows.

 To identify coordinated accounts, we apply established thresholds from the literature~\cite{pacheco2021uncovering, luceri2024unmasking}.
 Specifically, we filter out edges with similarity below 0.95 and classify users as coordinated if their nodes rank in the top 0.5\% by eigenvector centrality.
+Due to substantial variability in textual content sharing, driven by platform-specific constraints, such as character limits on some platforms, and differences in the nature of messaging (e.g., Telegram chats versus Facebook and $\mathbb{X}$ posts), our analysis of content amplification is focused only on intra-platform CoIA.